Find Affordable College Courses

 Full Community Organization & Advocacy at Metropolitan State University Report

 University of Phoenix - Arizona ranked #6 on this year’s Best Value Community Organization & Advocacy Schools list.
-Located in the city of Tempe, UOPX - Arizona is a private for-profit school with a fairly large student population.
+Located in the large city of Tempe, UOPX - Arizona is a private for-profit school with a fairly large student population.

-UOPX - Arizona undergraduate students pay an average of $9,552 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at UOPX - Arizona are $9,552 a year.
 After completing their degree, community organization graduates from UOPX - Arizona carry an average student debtload of $54,602.

 Read More…

-Western Illinois University ranked #8 on this year’s Best Value Community Organization & Advocacy Schools list.
+Western Illinois University did quite well in this year’s ranking of the best value schools for community organization and advocacy students.
+It came in at #8 on the list.
 WIU is a medium-sized public school located in the town of Macomb.

 Read More…